 Once your payment is received and processed, you will receive an email with information on how to log-in to Connexus® and access this course.

-If you have any questions or have not received your email with log-in instructions within one week, please contact an Admissions and Support representative at 877-804-6222.
+If you have any questions or have not received your email with log-in instructions within one week, please contact an Admissions Advisor at 877-804-6222.

 Seeking course credit at your full-time school?
 Please be aware that if you plan to transfer credit from International Connections Academy to a non-Connections Academy school, the decision about whether to accept iNaCA course credits is wholly at the discretion of the school to which you hope to transfer the credits.